QFlex | Quick & Flexible Computer Architecture Simulation

 - Timing models to simulate multicore CPU microarchitecture

-- Support for multi-node simulation and system stacks
+- With support for multi-node simulation coming soon.

 For more details, modules, and citations, see the project documentation and the GitHub repo.